Catastrophic Injuries & Wrongful Death

+Few experiences in life are more painful than watching a loved one suffer, or worse, pass away.
+But when catastrophic injuries or death occur as the result of someone else’s negligent actions, the pain can become unbearable.
 Catastrophic injuries are life-changing injuries that usually occur suddenly and without warning.
 They can be physical and psychological, resulting in long periods of incapacitation, or permanent disabilities.
 A catastrophic injury often comes with a very difficult recovery process, multiple surgeries, and possibly a lifetime of medical and psychological treatment.
 These injuries not only impact the victim’s lifestyle forever, but that of their families as well.

 Georgia Code (O.C.G.A. § 34-9-200.1) identifies catastrophic injuries as follows:

-• Spinal cord injury involving severe paralysis of an arm, a leg, or the trunk
+Spinal cord injury involving severe paralysis of an arm,

-• Amputation of an arm, a hand, a foot, or a leg involving the effective loss of use of that appendage
+Amputation of an arm, a hand, a foot, or a leg involving the effective loss of use of that appendage.

-• Severe sensory or motor disturbances
+Severe sensory or motor disturbances from a severe brain or closed head injury.

-• Severe complex integrated disturbances of cerebral function
+Severe complex integrated disturbances of cerebral function.

-• Second or third degree burns over 25% of the body as a whole, or third degree burns to 5% or more of the face or hands;
+Second or third degree burns over 25% of the body as a whole, or

-• Total or industrial blindness.
+Total or industrial blindness.

 Among the many challenges of a catastrophic injury case is establishing negligence or proving that the negligent or unlawful actions of another person, company, government agency or other entity caused the injuries.
 In a legal sense, the act of being negligent is determined by the level of care exercised – or failing to do something altogether – compared to what a “reasonably prudent person” would have done in the same or similar circumstances.
 Proving negligence can be more difficult than you might think, and here’s where you will need the counsel of an experienced attorney like Attorney Ron Smith.